Obstructive Sleep Apnea

 Obstructive sleep apnea is classified by severity:

-that your AHI is greater than 30 (more than 30 episodes per hour)
+that your AHI is greater than 30.
+You have more than 30 episodes per hour.

-that your AHI is between 15 and 30
+that your AHI is between 15 and 30.

-that your AHI is between 5 and 15
+that your AHI is between 5 and 15.

 What causes obstructive sleep apnea?

 sleep apnea, these relaxed muscles combine with a narrowed airway to interrupt

-Anyone at any age can have obstructive sleep apnea, but it's most common in middle-aged and older adults.
-Only about 2% of children have obstructive sleep apnea.
-It's also more common in men than in women.
+about 1 in 50 children have obstructive sleep apnea.
+It's also more common in men than

-But what's frightening is that as many as 90% of people who have obstructive sleep apnea don't know that they have it.
+many as 9 in 10 people who have obstructive sleep apnea don't know that they have it.